FHorrie/2DAE_GOAP_Research/README.md

 Special thanks to Mikail Kahya who piqued my interest by showing me the video about GOAP.

 Thank you for reading my explanation.
 I hope you have a great day.
+---

+Note: This research is under a Creative Commons license, that means you can redistribute and build upon this work as long as you reference the original author.